 FRAME_LENGTH: for Argos floats only.
 Frame length (in bytes) of the Argos float message (it is 31 for the current Argos floats (with 28-bits Argos ids) and 32 for older Argos floats (with 20-bits Argos ids)),

-CYCLE_LENGTH: float cycle length (in hours),
+CYCLE_LENGTH: for Argos floats only (unused otherwise).
+Float cycle length (in hours),

-DRIFT_SAMPLING_PERIOD: float subsurface drift sampling period (in hours),
+DRIFT_SAMPLING_PERIOD: for Argos floats only (unused otherwise).
+Float subsurface drift sampling period (in hours),

 DELAI: for NKE BIO floats only.
 Firmware version of the PROVOR_II type float,